gustavovalverde/eth-private-network/README.md

 When talking about packages the next tool that comes to mind is Helm—the package manager for Kubernetes—, but Helm is more focused on deploying applications in a Kubernetes cluster, and you might not be familiar with Kubernetes, and you might not want to learn it just to deploy a private Ethereum network for testing purposes.

-> [!INFO]
+> [!NOTE]
-> If you are looking to deploy a private Ethereum network in a production environment, you should consider using Helm or other tools that are more focused on deploying applications for production environments.
+> If you are looking to deploy a private Ethereum network in a production environment (or public Dev/Testnet networks), you should consider using Helm or other tools that are more focused for this purpose.
+Consider using https://github.com/ethpandaops/template-devnets or https://github.com/ethpandaops/ethereum-helm-charts

 ### Caveats